Skip to main content

 In certain regions, a payment service provider may act as an acquirer (e.g., Monek provides acquiring services to clients in Europe).

-Authorization involves the card issuer (e.g., Visa or Mastercard) verifying payment details and earmarking funds for later capture.
+Authorisation involves the card issuer (e.g., Visa or Mastercard) verifying payment details and earmarking funds for later capture.

 Bank Identification Number (BIN)

-The initial six to eight digits of a card number constitute the Bank Identification Number (BIN) or Issuer Identification Number (IIN).
-Determining whether a card number contains a six or eight-digit BIN is not straightforward.
+The initial six to eight digits of a card number constitute the Bank Identification Number (BIN) or Issuer Identification Number (IIN) allowing identification of the card network and issuing financial institution.

 Cancel a Payment